alysoid/ansible-log2ram/README.md

 ### `log2ram_journal_cleanup`

-When is `yes` executes the command: `journalctl --vacuum-size=` targeting the chosen `log2ram_size` - 5%.
+When is `true` executes the command: `journalctl --vacuum-size=` targeting the chosen `log2ram_size` - 5%.
 This reduces the `/var/log` folder size by removing the oldest systemd journals before re/start log2ram service.
 This should avoid most of the errors due to a too big existing folder.